seb86/double-image/README.md

 * Fixed Background (Enable to have a parallax scrolling effect.)
 * Show Overlay (Enable to add a text overlay.)

-The remaining block options do not show unless "Show Overlay" is enabled.
+The remaining block options do not show unless "Show Overlay" is enabled for either image.

 * Background Opacity (Change the background opacity for the overlay.)
 * Overlay text colour.
 * Overlay text position.

 #### Toolbar
 The toolbar provides buttons for each image to change or remove the image.
 You can also set the alignment to `Wide Width`, `Full width` or `Center`.

 #### Default Block Settings
 * The default image layout is `Narrow | Wide`.